 output file: the result of the operation

-mode: specifies whether to encrypt or decrypt- if mode=0, then encrypt the input file, if mode=1 then decrypt the input file
+mode: specifies whether to compress or decompress- if mode=0, then compress the input file, if mode=1 then decompress the input file

 write() system calls (documented at